 SB 5198 Concerning the sale or lease of manufactured/mobile home communities and the property on which they sit.
-This bill would add protection for manufactured/mobile home-owners when the land they rent is sold and they are vulnerable to having to move.
+This bill would add protection for manufactured/mobile homeowners when the land they rent is sold and they are vulnerable to having to move.
 It passed the Senate as a second substitute with a vote of 31-17 and passed the House on March 23 with a vote of 95 to 3.
+It has now been signed by the Governor and will be effective on July 23.